-Cannabidiol oil, also known as CBD oil, is a substance that comes from the plant Cannabis sativa, popularly known as marijuana.
+CBD oil is a substance that is derived from the Cannabis sativa plant, popularly known as marijuana.
 It can help alleviate symptoms of anxiety, help treat insomnia and it has benefits in the treatment of epilepsy.

-Unlike other marijuana-based medications, CBD oil does not contain THC, which is the substance in marijuana responsible for the psychotropic effects, such as loss of conscience, and time or space distortions.
-Therefore, there is a higher probability of CBD oil being used in clinical practice.
+Unlike other marijuana-based medications, Cannabidiol oil does not contain THC, which is the substance in marijuana responsible for the psychotropic effects like decreased awareness, space distortions and a "high".
+Therefore, CBD oil has a higher potential for application in clinical practice.

 How does CBD oil work

-The effect of CBD oil is due mainly to its action on two receptors of the body, known as CB1 and CB2.
+CBD oil mainly acts on two receptors of the body, known as CB1 and CB2.
 CB1 is in the brain and it’s linked to regulating the release of neurotransmitters and neural activity, while CB2 is in the lymphoid organs, which are responsible for the body’s inflammatory and infectious response.

-Due to its action on the CB1 receptor, cannabidiol is capable of stopping excessive neural activity, helping the body to relax and reducing symptoms linked to anxiety.
-It is also able to regulate pain perception, memory, coordination and cognitive function.
+Due to its action on the CB1 receptor, cannabidiol is capable of stopping excessive neural activity, helping the body to relax.
+This may help with symptoms associated with anxiety and can positive influence the body’s ability to regulate pain perception, memory, coordination and cognitive function.

-Due to its action on the CB2 receptor, cannabidiol helps in the process of the immune cells releasing cytokines, which means it helps to decrease pain and inflammation.
+Due to its action on the CB2 receptor, cannabidiol aids with the release of cytokines from immune cells.
+This can help to decrease pain and inflammation.

 Possible health benefits